Shifts in Shopper Behavior Sparks Call for Sustainable Ecommerce

 Shoppers are adopting more sustainable behaviors and are pushing retailers to embrace environmental stewardship.
 In fact, two-thirds of shoppers worldwide have made changes to be more sustainable, according to a study from Simon Kucher & Partners.
 What’s more: some 85% of shoppers report becoming “greener” in their purchasing.

 This means shoppers are doing their due diligence by checking their labels, reading up on retail manufacturing practices, and aligning themselves with sustainability-minded retailers.
 They’re even willing to sacrifice the speed of shipments to curb their greenhouse gas emissions and spend slightly more for sustainable products.
-With an increasing number of shoppers ranking sustainability as a top 5 value driver, the importance planet-positive practices play during the purchasing experience cannot be overstated as a key differentiator among brands.
+With an increasing number of shoppers ranking sustainability as a top 5 value driver, the importance of planet-positive practices during the purchasing experience cannot be overstated as a key differentiator among brands.

-Why brands are taking action on sustainability
+Why brands are taking action to improve sustainable ecommerce

-The eruption of ecommerce activity in recent years has further fueled the call for brands to make impactful change.
+The eruption of ecommerce activity in recent years has further fueled the call for brands to make impactful changes.
 Today, retail brands are responsible for roughly 25% of global emissions, according to a report from Boston Consulting Group and Ascential’s World Retail Congress.

-A staggering 90% to 98% of a retailer’s greenhouse gas emissions are indirect scope 3 emissions, which encompass activities from assets up and down the retail supply chain.
+A staggering 90% to 98% of a retailer’s greenhouse gas emissions are indirect Scope 3 emissions, which encompass activities from assets up and down the retail supply chain.
 Yet, less than 20% of retailers are meeting their scope 3 reduction targets.
 To quickly move the needle, the first facet of their operation that brands should look to make strides in sustainability is their logistics.
 Fortunately for retailers, third-party logistics partners (3PLs) are uniquely positioned to help reduce their carbon footprint.

 So what does all this mean for retail logistics leaders working to make a difference?
 And what kind of progress on sustainability is possible in the year ahead?
 Here’s what Sarah had to say:

-SBH: I’ve seen a shift in consumers being concerned about the sustainability around the supply chain of their product.
+SBH: I’ve seen a shift in consumers being concerned about the sustainability of the supply chain of their product.
 Things are in a learning phase; check out my LinkedIn Learning course.
 I was recently in a Rimowa store (high-end luggage) and one woman said, “I am tired of sending luggage to a landfill and I’ll spend more to avoid that.”
 We have a long way to go and consumers are becoming more mindful especially as we see electricity concerns in Germany and water shortages for manufacturing in China.

 From your vantage point, what are logistics and supply chain leaders most concerned about when it comes to setting/reaching sustainability goals?
 Why?